FrancescoSciarraUni/ADM-HW1/README.md

 ## scripts.py
 this file contains the python script that i submitted to hackerrank

-## hw1_submissions.pdf
+## stamps
-hw1_submissions.pdf is the pdf created from the hackerrank submission
+folder that contains hw1_submissions.pdf created from the hackerrank submission